 The Attorney General’s Office (AGO) is a ministerial department which provides support to the work of the Attorney General and the Solicitor General, the Law Officers of the Crown.
 The Attorney General is the Chief Legal Adviser to the Crown and a government minister with responsibility for all Crown litigation, overseeing the work of the Crown Prosecution Service, the Serious Fraud Office and other bodies.
 This section of the GOV.UK web site has information on the AGO’s activities, announcements and publications.
 There is a quick link to the Attorney General’s Guidelines for prosecutors and other guidance to the legal profession, covering such matters as disclosure of material and the acceptance of pleas.

 The Cabinet Office has been described as the “head office” of government.
 It is a ministerial department which performs a variety of functions in support of the Prime Minister and the Cabinet, including some aspects of Civil Service staffing management and the reform of the Civil Service.
-This section of the GOV.UK web site provides access to information on its activities, policies, announcements and publications, and to information more widely across the whole government.
-Specific Cabinet Office publications such as the Ministerial Code and the Code of Conduct for Special Advisers may best be found via a Publications search.
+This section of the GOV.UK web site has information on its activities, policies, announcements and publications.
+Specific Cabinet Office publications such as the Cabinet Manual, the Ministerial Code and the Code of Conduct for Special Advisers may best be found via a Publications search.

 The Civil Service Commission is a non-departmental public body, independent of Government and of the Civil Service, which regulates recruitment to the Civil Service and hears complaints under the Civil Service Code.
 Site content includes the Civil Service Code and related guidance, recruitment guidance, annual reports 1996-1997 onwards, and information on the complaints procedure.